 In fact, it mattered so much to lawmakers, in 2004 the Senate passed a resolution officially recognizing April as Financial Literacy Month to “raise public awareness about the importance of financial education in the United States and the serious consequences that may be associated with a lack of understanding about personal finances.”(2)

-As more people become aware of the importance of financial literacy, we should be asking: What skills, traits and best practices do people show who are “financially literate?” and How does this skill set really affect personal finance?
+As more people become aware of the importance of financial literacy, we should be asking: What skills, traits and best practices do people show who are “financially literate”?
+And, How does this skill set really affect personal finance?

 What Is Financial Literacy?

-It might sound intimidating, but it’s simple: Financial literacy is made up of the skills and decisions that allow people to win with money.
 And don’t be misled by the word literacy.
 Although understanding stats and facts about money is great, no one has truly grasped financial literacy until they can regularly do the right things with money that lead to the right financial outcomes.

-It’s one thing to learn how to add and subtract in elementary school—it’s something else entirely to actually apply those principles to your own finances!
+It’s one thing to learn how to add and subtract in elementary school, but it’s something else entirely to actually apply those principles to your own finances!
 Most Americans live paycheck to paycheck, and it’s largely because of a gap between what the math says they can afford and what they actually spend.
 Financial literacy can make people habitual budgeters who are willing to save for their goals and delay gratification in order to have peace of mind, both today and in the future.

 Teaching financial literacy skills in schools is becoming more popular all the time.
 After all, what better place to communicate these life lessons around money than in the classroom?
 And you can probably guess that we believe financial literacy is as fundamental to learn as reading and writing!